Automotive

 The estate of N.A.
 Morozov

-The estate of N. A. Morozov (1854-1946), an active revolutionary, an outstanding encyclopedic scientist, an honorary member of the USSR Academy of Sciences, author of works on mathematics, astronomy, physics, chemistry, philosophy.
-Now Borok is a scientific town, there are three institutions of the Russian Academy of Sciences, the founder of which is the Soviet hero polar explorer And .
+Estate of N. A. Morozov (1854-1946), an active revolutionary, an outstanding scientist and encyclopedist, honorary member of the USSR Academy of Sciences, author of works on mathematics, astronomy, physics, chemistry, philosophy.
+Now Borok is a scientific town, three institutions of the Russian Academy of Sciences are located here, the founder of which is the Soviet hero polar explorer And .
 D. Papanin.

 The main attraction of the Yaroslavl region is a constellation of 12 ancient cities: Yaroslavl, Gavrilov-Yam, Danilov, Lyubim, Myshkin, Pereslavl-Zalessky, Poshekhonye, Rostov the Great, Rybinsk, Tutaev, Uglich and the flooded Mologa.
 Each of them has its own unique appearance and atmosphere.